JGCRI/hector-SA-2par/README.md

 * `code` : project code
 * `diag-out`: diagrams and figures
 * `input`: project inputs such as the observational records, ini files, and queries
-* `int-out`: intermediate output will be saved here, the only file that git controlled in this dir should be A.par4_combinations.csv, the parameter combinations used for this analysis
+* `int-out`: intermediate output will be saved here, the only file that should be commited in this dir should be **A.par4_combinations.csv**, the parameter combinations used for this analysis